The West Mesa Murders burial site

 Image source: Google Maps

-The Google Street View image above was taken in April of 2022.
+The Google Street View image above was taken in April 2022.
 These days, the plot is home to a memorial park that is dedicated to the victims.

 The project broke ground during the summer of 2018.